ifrederico/sublime-liveserverplus/README.md

 ## Known limitations

-- No built‑in HTTPS.
-- Watchdog mode watches up to 50 directories; switch to Sublime‑event mode for very large projects.
+- Watchdog mode watches up to 50 directories; adjust ignore globs or reduce scope for very large projects.
+When Live Reload is enabled, only saves inside Sublime trigger refreshes.

 ---